 Your program will be designed to target the area of dysfunction that is causing your problems, and not just where the symptoms present.
 We will take the time in prescribing, explaining and getting you to feel how your program creates healthy movement in your body.
 Equally, we will advise exactly what aspects of your lifestyle need modifying, or sporting pursuits are contributing to the cause of your neck and back pain so as to optimize your chances of a healthy spine.

-At PhysioMotion, we expertly treat the following lower back and pelvic girdle dysfunctions:
+At PhysioMotion, we treat the following lower back and pelvic girdle dysfunctions:

-Our therapists at PhysioMotion are trained using the most effective assessment and treatment techniques to treat conditions that require expert knowledge in the lumbar spine and the pelvic girdle – both the sacroiliac joint and pubic symphysis.
+Our therapists at PhysioMotion are trained using very effective assessment and treatment techniques to treat conditions that require expert knowledge in the lumbar spine and the pelvic girdle – both the sacroiliac joint and pubic symphysis.

 Many chronic and acute lower back pain; sacroiliac joint dysfunction; recurrent muscle strains (hamstring, groin and calf muscles); chronic headaches and pregnancy related discomfort (pubic symphysis and sacroiliac joint pain) are related to the lumbo-pelvic area.

-Using our real-time ultrasonography, we are able to assess and effectively treat imbalances and weaknesses in any of your core stabilising muscles.
-The proper use of these muscles (transversus abdominus, multifidis, pelvic floor, thoracic and hip stabilisers) and how they coordinate with other ‘global’ muscles are imperative to the long-term management of any chronic condition
+Using our real-time ultrasonography, we are able to assess imbalances and weaknesses in any of your core stabilising muscles.
+The proper use of these muscles (transversus abdominus, multifidis, pelvic floor, thoracic and hip stabilisers) and how they coordinate with other ‘global’ muscles are imperative to the long-term management of any chronic condition.

-At PhysioMotion, we have very high success rates treating neck driven headaches such as:
+At PhysioMotion, we are able to treat neck driven headaches such as:

-If you suffer from headaches or migraines that have been investigated by a medical doctor and there is no known cause, then it is likely that the cause is musculoskeletal – the headaches and migraines are likely coming from your neck.
+If you suffer from headaches or migraines that have been investigated by a medical doctor and there is no known cause, then the cause may be musculoskeletal – the headaches and migraines are likely coming from your neck.